Sappy: Legacy

 Stephen Thomas Erlewine of AllMusic described "Sappy" as one of the several "exceptional" songs that make No Alternative "a worthy purchase".
 In his Allmusic review of In Utero, Erlewine criticized the decision to omit "such great songs as 'Verse Chorus Verse' and 'I Hate Myself and Want to Die'...when they would have fit, even illuminated" the album's themes.
-Writing for The Guardian, British journalist Alexis Petridis opined, "'Sappy' was an outtake that deserved better" and offered praise to the song's "melancholy potency."
-Calling the song "one of the few white whales of Nirvana's catalogue," Rolling Stone writer Grayson Haver Currin described the take as "crisp and cutting, with a guitar solo that dips and climbs and vocals that suggest irritation morphing into emancipation."
-In a review of the Nirvana greatest hits album in 2002, Will Bryant of Pitchfork said that "Sappy" should have been included on the album, which it was not and that the song had been a huge radio hit in Southern California.
+Writing for The Guardian, British journalist Alexis Petridis called the song "an outtake that deserved better" and offered praise to what he called its "melancholy potency."
+Calling the song "one of the few white whales of Nirvana's catalogue," Rolling Stone writer Grayson Haver Currin described it as "crisp and cutting, with a guitar solo that dips and climbs and vocals that suggest irritation morphing into emancipation."
+Will Bryant of Pitchfork criticized the song's omission from the band's 2002 greatest hits album, Nirvana, noting that it was "a huge radio hit here in Southern California."
 In his review of With the Lights Out, Douglas Wolk for The Village Voice remarked, "almost all the original songs on the last two discs are on point rhythmically: The high-impact surf beat of "Sappy" and the Bic-flick feinting of "Oh, the Guilt" are Zep-grade hooks."

 In 2013, "Sappy" was voted ninth on Rolling Stone's reader's poll of the top 10 Nirvana songs.
 In 2015, Rolling Stone listed it at number 32 on their ranking of 102 Nirvana songs.
-In 2019, The Guardian placed it at number 16 on their list of Nirvana's 20 greatest songs.
+In 2019, The Guardian placed it at number 16 on their list of "Nirvana's 20 greatest songs".
+In 2023, Erlewine ranked "Sappy" 20th on his list of Nirvana's "30 best songs" for the A.V.
+Club, calling it "a song too misshapenly beautiful to easily belong anywhere."

 Solo home demo

-In November 2015, the solo home demo appeared as a B-side on the 7-inch single for Cobain's cover of "And I Love Her," originally by English rock band, the Beatles.
+In November 2015, the solo home demo appeared as a B-side on the 7-inch single for Cobain's cover of "And I Love Her", originally by English rock band, the Beatles.
 The single was released under the name Kurt Cobain, rather than Nirvana, to promote the 2015 documentary Kurt Cobain: Montage of Heck by American film director, Brett Morgen.
 Both recordings also appeared on the film's soundtrack, released on CD and vinyl in November 2015.

 In her review of the single release, Slate's Claire stated, "Versions of this song have been floating around YouTube for years, and even this one starts out a little fuzzy, but by the time Kurt's familiar forlorn vocals come in, you’re ready to forgive the recording any sin—it’s just good to hear his voice again."
 Sharing similar sentiments, Peter Helman of Stereogum stated, "this is a cleaner, slightly polished up mix, and it sounds both great and heartbreaking."